myriamgoyet/EDA--Projet-speed-dating/README.md

 1. **Breif description of the main aspects of the dataset** : how many events, how many attendees, what outcome (match?).
 This part also include a small analysis of missing values.
 2. **Brief analysis of participant profile men vs women** : Age, race, profession, frequency of dating or going out...
 3. **Expectations regarding this event** : what are they looking for? whould their profile interest other? do they expect to be happy with people they meet at the event?
-4. **Dating priorisation** : is sahring same race or religion important?
+4. **Dating priorisation** : is sharing same race or religion important?